 100 Liverpool Street

-Due to the close proximity to Liverpool Street Station, below ground is a mass of interweaving infrastructure, including a Central line tunnel, a disused Queen Victoria tunnel, access routes, a station box and substations.
-In addition, the west entrance to the station passes under 100 Liverpool Street, so temporary work will be required to protect public thoroughfares during construction.
-These constraints required careful consideration, and drove the design.
+Due to the close proximity of Liverpool Street station, below ground is a mass of interweaving infrastructure including a Central line tunnel, a disused Queen Victoria line tunnel, access routes, a station box and substations.
+In addition, the west entrance to the station passes under 100 Liverpool Street, so temporary works were required to protect public thoroughfares during construction.
+These constraints required careful consideration and drove the design.

 Redevelopment to extend an existing office complex in London including build of additional floors